sondreb/hapi-webapi/README.md

 # Quickstart

-To get started quickly, you can clone the 'hapi-microservice' repository (coming soon), which includes all files needed to get started with TypeScript and the hapi-webapi.
+To get started quickly, you can clone the ['hapi-webapi-seed'](https://github.com/sondreb/hapi-webapi-seed) repository, which includes all files needed to get started with TypeScript and the hapi-webapi.

 # Getting started